GuanqiaoDing/frapplot/README.md

 - info$details: details of the regression for each group

-`frapplot()` generates a pdf file that compares two groups of choice.
+`frapplot()` generates a pdf file that compares two groups of choice in the provided directory.

 ## Test with An Example Dataset